Ationet/ationetdocs/ATIONet Network User Manual.md

 ![Vehicles](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Reports/Vehicle.PNG)

 ## Administration
+In this module you can create and edit Companies, Merchants, Sites, Identifications, Payment Methods and Users among other things.

 ### Brands
 In ATIONet the term brand refers to the name for each master fuel available in ATIONet.
 This section lists all brands created in the Network.